yochaigal/cairn/wip/2e/growth.md

 Unlike other roleplaying games, Cairn does not reward player characters for their killing monsters, looting treasure, or exploring new places.
 Instead, it is a character's unique experience in the game world that has the potential to alter their health, abilities, beliefs, bonds, and even their minds.

 Just as the in-game world continues to grow and change, so do the player characters.
 The events, experiences, and encounters of a play session can greatly impact a PC, sometimes in undesirable ways!
 Keep in mind however that with some notable exceptions (such as _Scars_,) growth should always stem from a character's experiences in the game world.
+Character growth can also depend on the results of Downtime procedures that help a character focus on training or specialization, research, and faction relationships.

 ## Principles for Growth